varelaerick/Portfolio/index.md

 <br/>

 ### **Google Ads - Search Queries Clustering**
-* I tested 4 different clusters algorithms to label the **Search Queries** based on the users Online Behavior to help online businesses reduce costs in their campaigns.
+* I tested four different clusters of algorithms to label search queries based on the user’s online behavior to help online businesses reduce costs in their campaigns.
-* The 4 different cluster somethings were: **K Means**, **Spectral Clustering**, **Agglomerative Clustering**, **Gaussian Mixture**.
+* The four different clusters were: **K Means**, **Spectral Clustering**, **Agglomerative Clustering**, **Gaussian Mixture**.
 * Specified the number of clusters using **Silhouette Score** for each of the cluster algorithms.
-* All of the algorithms show very good results, but the most important thing was to find the most meaningful cluster.
+* All of the algorithms show a very good results, but the most important thing was to find the most meaningful cluster.
 We choose the **Gaussian Mixture** for some reasons, detailed in section 9 - The Best Choice.
 * The project is currently being deployed in a web application.
 <br/>
 <br/>